Andoiiii/Project-Euler/README.md

 - Javascript
 - Python

-I shall pick one at random for each PE question, and do it in that language (and paradigm...)
+I just pick one that I feel would be fun to use and use it.
+No real logic.
-We'll... see how it goes.
-Maybe I'll add more to the roulette wheel in the future?
+But yeah, we'll see how it goes.